Liu Bocheng: Second Sino-Japanese War

 In 1936, after the Xi'an Incident, Chiang agreed to set up an alliance with the CCP in the fight against Japanese invaders.
 On 7 July 1937, after the Marco Polo Bridge Incident, general war between China and Japan broke out.
-Under the agreement with Chiang, CCP armies were reorganised into 8th Route Army, and Liu was appointed commander of the 129th Division, one of its three divisions.
-It was then that he began his long cooperation with Deng Xiaoping, his commissar at that time.
+Under the agreement with Chiang, CCP armies were reorganised into 8th Route Army, and Liu was appointed Commander of the 129th Division, one of its three divisions.
+He was given the official rank of Lieutenant General by Chiang Kai-shek's government.
+It was then that Liu began his long cooperation with Deng Xiaoping, his commissar at that time.

 According to the orthodox record of the CCP, their cooperation and friendship lasted more than five decades.
 Their respective military and political talents complemented the other's perfectly, and there was a very high level of trust between them.
 They were said to have formed a perfect pair.

 However, their true relationship might not have been as close as it seemed.
 Firstly, Mao distrusted most of his generals, and sent his associates out as commissars to supervise these generals.
 Deng, who was Mao's close associate from the 1930s when he worked in Jiangxi, was sent out for Liu, and Luo Ronghuan for Lin Biao.
 Secondly, in contrast to Liu's role as a professional soldier, Deng was a political activist and knew little about the military.
 Their personalities and personal lives were vastly different, which might have posed a barrier to their becoming true friends.